pierre-rouleau/pel/README.rst

 PEL might be for you!
 Then go ahead, `install it`_ [1]_ or `update it`_ [2]_ !

+- PEL supports the package quickstart feature available on Emacs version 27 and later.
+With it you can speed Emacs startup.
+PEL provides early-init.el file template and provides commands to create and refresh all files to activate the package quickstart or disable it: the commands **pel-setup-with-quickstart** and **pel-setup-no-quickstart**.

+- PEL also provides further startup speedup with PEL **fast startup mode**.
-- PEL operates in 2 different Emacs startup operation modes:
+  See `⅀ Fast Startup PDF`_.
+PEL supports 2 different Emacs startup operation modes:

-  - The normal Emacs startup setup, using Emacs' standard package.el package manager with PEL's extensions that provide **customization-driven package management** built on `Emacs easy customization`_ to pick and chose packages and behaviours, all without having to write Emacs Lisp code.
+  - The **normal Emacs startup setup**, using Emacs' standard package.el package manager with PEL's extensions that provide **customization-driven package management** built on `Emacs easy customization`_ to pick and chose packages and behaviours, all without having to write Emacs Lisp code.
 PEL enhances Emacs customization system: PEL provides keys to quickly access customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.

-  - The faster Emacs startup setup.
-Use it when you want a **fast Emacs startup** (achieve 0.1 second startup with over 230 external packages, see [4]_).
-    In that mode you cannot install new packages but you have access to all packages you have already installed and Emacs starts faster than before.
+  - The **fast startup** mode.
+With it you can (achieve 0.1 second startup with over 230 external packages, see [4]_).
+PEL does not support download and installation of new external packages in that mode but you can use all external packages you have already installed and Emacs starts faster.
+    PEL provides 2 commands to switch from one mode to the other.

-    - Use the **pel-setup-fast** command to bundle all external packages that use only one directory together inside a single directory to reduce Emacs ``load-path`` and setup your Elpa directory for a fast startup.
+    - The **pel-setup-fast** activates the fast startup mode.
+It bundles all external packages that use a single directory inside a single directory to reduce Emacs ``load-path`` and sets up your Elpa directory for a fast startup.
-    - Use the **pel-setup-normal** to restore the normal Emacs setup and allow you to use Emacs package management and PEL's features of automatic package installation via customization.
+    - The **pel-setup-normal** to restore the normal Emacs setup and restores Emacs Emacs package management and PEL's automatic package installation via customization.

-- PEL controls the download, installation, configuration and activation of **over 230** *top-level* [3]_ external packages through the use of easy-to-setup customization user-options that have a name that start with the "``pel-use-``" prefix.
+- PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control.

-  - If requested by the user, PEL also supports two independent customization files along with two independent Elpa-compliant package directories: one for Emacs operating in terminal (TTY) mode and another for Emacs operating in graphical mode.
-This allows you to take advantage of the strengths of each mode using the packages you need for each and no more.
+- PEL supports the ability to have 2 independent customization files: one for Emacs running in terminal mode and another for Emacs running in graphics mode.
+PEL supports two sets of elpa directories to store the packages used for each mode when this independent dual customization mode is used.
+PEL provides the **pel-setup-dual-environment** command to activate this.
+  See the `⅀ Customize PDF`_ for more details.

   - Some modifications to your ``init.el`` file is required for this.
     See OPTION A inside the `example/init/init-5.el`_ source for additional instructions.
-    - Once your init file has been instrumented for PEL, you can then use ``M-x pel-setup-dual-environment`` command to setup the environment.
+  - Once your init file has been instrumented for PEL, you can then use ``M-x pel-setup-dual-environment`` command (or ``<f11> M-s q``) to activate dual independent customization.

+- In normal mode, PEL controls the download, installation, configuration and activation of **over 230** *top-level* [3]_ external packages through the use of easy-to-setup customization user-options that have a name that start with the "``pel-use-``" prefix.

   - PEL can install packages from `GNU Elpa`_, MELPA_, and simple GitHub or Gitlab repositories even when the files have not been setup as an elpa-compliant package.

   - Use the **pel-cleanup** command to **remove** deactivated packages not requested by PEL user-options, moving those packages from the ``elpa`` or ``utils`` directory to the corresponding *attic* directories for backup and later re-activation.

+  - PEL controls the activation and loading of selected packages, with emphasis on:

+    - reducing Emacs initialization time to a minimum [4]_ in all modes,
+    - providing key bindings when Emacs is running in both graphics mode and terminal mode,
+    - adding extra commands that complement Emacs and external packages.

 - PEL integrates these packages and adds a large number of key bindings **that mostly do not interfere with the standard Emacs key bindings** (except for a very small few documented ones).

-- PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control when you same these files in a (D)VCS.
-Save and restore your configurations from Git, Mercurial or any VCS.

-- PEL controls the activation of the loading of the selected packages, with emphasis on:

-  - reducing Emacs initialization time to a minimum [4]_ and,
-  - providing key bindings when Emacs is running in both graphics mode and terminal mode,
-  - adding extra commands that complement Emacs commands and the commands of external packages.

 - PEL **extends Emacs documentation**: